Pope Pius IX and Russia: Polish aspirations and avoiding bloodshed

 Both the Holy See and the Russian government expressed their full satisfaction, which was not shared by the Russian Orthodox Church.
 The Accomodamento, while facilitating the establishment of new dioceses, did little to improve the situation of the Catholic Church at the local level.

 In 1850, some 32 monasteries were closed and others limited in the recruitment of novices.
 Local priests were replaced with politically correct candidates, and vacant bishop sees were not allowed to be filled.
-A special problem continued to be the fate of the Oriental Churches, united with Rome, which were reunified with the Orthodox Church of Russia after the Polock Council in 1839.
+A special problem continued to be the fate of the Oriental Churches, united with Rome, which were reunified with the Orthodox Church of Russia after the Synod of Polotsk in 1839.